The Art of Fishing for Walleye

 World record: 25 pounds, 0 ounces

-The toothy walleye will eat virtually anything they can catch and get in their mouth.
+This toothy critter will eat virtually anything they can catch and get in their mouth.
 They prefer small fish and will eat crustaceans, worms and insects.
-Try fishing for walleye from sundown to midnight, particularly during the heat of summer.
-Visit the walleye fishing videos section for tips, ideas and great fishing action.
+Try fishing from sundown to midnight, particularly during the heat of summer.

-Fish for walleye with live bait, spinners, spoons, crankbaits, jerkbaits, small spinner baits as well as plastic worms and grubs.
-Trolling is a very effective way to fish for these tasty fish.
+Use bait, spinnerbaits, spoons, crankbaits, jerkbaits, ice jigs as well as plastic worms and grubs.
+Trolling is often a very effective way to fish for these tasty fish.

-Top Baits: Small crankbaits, small jigs and plastic worms.
+Top Baits: Shallow crankbaits, small jigs and spinnerbaits.

 Fish shallow to moderate depths as the walleye move into the shallows to spawn.
 Gravel ledges, points and submerged humps in protected areas are prime holding areas.